SornrasakC/MAL2GCal/README.md

 # MAL2GCal
-Import MAL watching list to Google Calendar
+Import MyAnimeList (MAL) watching list to Google Calendar
 ![image](https://user-images.githubusercontent.com/43643389/140039601-90375f78-24a9-47c7-926d-b440d18cd504.png)

 ## How to use